 8. Don’t get caught at a party alone.

 It’s easier to be taken advantage of when you aren’t fully present because you’re under the influence.
 Know your limits and abide by them.
-Take a few minutes to review USC’s numerous resources on alcohol consumption.
 If consuming alcohol, open or mix your own drinks and don’t leave them unattended.
 Drink water between rounds, and never drink anything that’s just handed to you.

 10. Put emergency contacts on speed dial.